-The best way to avoid all these nuisance and damage is to stop hair from entering the pipes in the first place.
+The best way to avoid all these nuisances and damage is to stop hair from entering the pipes in the first place.
 There’s a surprisingly simple and inexpensive way to do it — a drain filter or drain covers.

 Install Drain Filter/Cover

 - Dome Style Drain Screen – The most common and low-priced type, these look like a colander and fit over the drain.
 They function with both flat and pop-up drains.
 Many are now anti-microbial and dishwasher-safe, so it’s easier to keep them fresh and clean.
-These type of filter needs to be cleaned regularly to keep water flowing smoothly.
+This type of filter needs to be cleaned regularly to keep water flowing smoothly.

 Other Ways To Keep Your Hair Away From Showers and Sinks